DwayneCrous/SuperCoolFinanceTracker/README.md

 ## 🚀 Features

 -   **Dashboard Overview** 🟨
-    Get a quick snapshot of your financial health with charts and summaries.
+    Get a quick snapshot of your financial health with charts and summaries!

 -   **View Recent Transactions** 🟨
     View transactions from all accounts, filter them.